 Eligible applicants and training opportunities must meet the following criteria:

-• The hosting institution must be a reputable institution of higher learning or training.
+- The hosting institution must be a reputable institution (academic) or organization (NGO) of higher learning or training.

-• The applicant’s supervisor must commit to cover the remainder of the training opportunity costs which are additional to the value the award.
+- The training opportunity should be budgeted for a total cost of 5,000 USD or lower.
+The applicant’s supervisor must commit to covering the remainder of the training opportunity costs, which are additional to the value of the award.

-• Not eligible: Conference attendance and registration, credit courses, and clinical training unrelated to research are not eligible for this opportunity; applicants interested in attending the IPV conference should instead consult the website of the upcoming IPV conference for potential conference travel scholarships.
+- Not eligible: Conference attendance and registration, credit courses, and clinical training unrelated to research are not eligible for this opportunity; applicants interested in attending the IPVS conference should instead consult the website of the upcoming IPVS conference for potential conference travel scholarships.

 FUNDS AVAILABLE

-Two awards of up to 5,000$ will be attributed per year.
+Two awards of up to 5,000$ will be awarded.
 Applicants will have to submit a budget for their proposed training opportunity.
 Funds will be attributed up to the budgeted amount in the application.

 The objective of the award is to help partially defray the costs involved in attending research training opportunities, such as travel, subsistence, and registration costs.